tuneerroy/book-nexus/README.md

 ## Guide to repo:
 The src directory contains the main page of the appliaction, and all the React components for the project.
+The backend directory contains the backend of the application.